-Non-derivative financial instruments comprise cash, term deposits, deposits and trade and other payables.
+Non-derivative financial instruments comprise cash, term deposits, deposits, trade and other payables and the Canada Emergency Business Account loan.
 Non-derivative financial instruments are recognized initially at fair value plus, for instruments not at FVTPL, any directly attributable transaction costs.
 Transaction costs of financial assets measured at FVTPL are expensed in profit or loss.
 Subsequent to initial recognition, non-derivative financial instruments are measured as described below: